 The spiritual practices and tools we rely on are born from intuition and our direct relationship with the natural world.
-These practices are informed by the teachings we have learned from Native American, Vedic, Jewish, Buddhist, Amazonian, and Taoist origins.
+These practices are informed by the teachings we have learned from European, Native American, Vedic, Jewish, Buddhist, Amazonian, and Taoist origins.

 Our approach to this work respectfully assimilates the wisdom we have learned in order to better inform the modalities appropriate for our own cultural needs.
 We are committed to engaging with this work and level of healing to encourage a renaissance of spiritual connection in the Western world, which is so needed at this time.

-European cultures used to have a diversity of words describing the role that we now most commonly associate with the word shaman—witch, cunning woman, and sin eater, to name a few.
+European cultures used to have a diversity of words describing the role that we now most commonly associated with the word shaman—witch, cunning woman, and sin eater, to name a few.
 Since the rise of Christianity began over two thousand years ago, most of these practices and the corresponding words to describe them have disappeared.

-We describe the earth-honoring, animistic practices we use as shamanic because that is the most descriptive and well-known term we have to describe this work.
+We sometimes describe the earth-honoring, animistic practices we use as shamanic because that is the most descriptive and well-known term we have to describe this work.
 We are not shamans, and do not claim to have received the training or initiation to identify ourselves as such.